bredelings/BAli-Phy/doc/BUILDING.md

 where available.
 The copied xslTNG stylesheet has Google Fonts imports removed, so viewing and rendering do not require a font download.
 System font fallbacks are allowed.

+## Table layout

+Set table column proportions with DocBook `colspec` entries in `README.xml`; the same proportions serve HTML and PDF.
+Give numeric columns less room than descriptions, but allow space for expressions in parameter-count columns.
+Use ordinary spaces between model-expression components so they can wrap without splitting identifiers.

+Print CSS suppresses automatic hyphenation and arbitrary word breaks in table code and tries to keep each row on one page.
+Tables may continue across pages with repeated headings;
+rows taller than a page must still be allowed to split.
+After changing tables, inspect the PDF for overflow, split identifiers, awkward gaps, and readable continuation headings.
+Check narrow HTML layouts too, where wide tables scroll.
+Exact pagination is not a requirement.

 ## Contents navigation

 The opening HTML contents list shows two section levels.
 The button at the upper right